smkent/3d/docs/first-print/load-filament.md

 Tap the movement icon on the bottom left corner of the LCD.
 On this menu, tap the extruder :material-lightning-bolt: icon to unlock the motors.

+!!! warning

+    After the motors are unlocked, the printer's position state can get out of sync.
+Use the Home (:material-home:) button to reset the printer before using any of the other movement controls on the LCD.

 ![Unlocking the motors on the LCD][lcd-unlock-motors]{ .off-glb }

 #### Insert filament